 - 1 teaspoon vanilla extract

-- 5. Bake at 350° for 40 to 45 minutes or until a wooden pick inserted in center comes out clean.
-Cool in skillet on a wire rack 10 minutes.
-Run a knife around edge to loosen.
-Invert onto a serving plate, spooning any topping in skillet over cake.
+- Bake at 350° for 35 to 40 minutes or until a wooden pick inserted in center comes out clean.
+Cool in pan 2 minutes; loosen cake from sides of pan with knife, and invert onto a large rectangular serving platter.

 Only you will be able to view, print, and edit this note.Add Note